jhpyle/docassemble/_docs/config.md

 If you use both geocoding and Google Maps, you will probably want to use a separate `google maps api key` because you can secure it differently.
-Note that the [`map_of()`] feature puts its API key in the [Javascript] source, and the contact with Google's server will come from the user's computer.
+Note that the [`map_of()`] feature puts its API key in the [JavaScript] source, and the contact with Google's server will come from the user's computer.
 By contrast, when you use the [`.geolocate()`] method, the contact with Google's server comes from your server.
 Thus, you may wish to secure the `api key` using IP